 Do You Need Insurance on a Stored Car?

-The answer also depends on your ownership situation.
-If a lender holds the title, your loan agreement almost certainly requires you to carry both collision and comprehensive coverage regardless of whether the car moves.
-Dropping that coverage violates the loan terms and can trigger force-placed insurance at a much higher rate.
+Ownership status changes the math entirely.
+If a lender holds the title, your loan agreement almost certainly requires both collision and comprehensive coverage, regardless of whether the car moves.
+Drop that coverage and you violate the loan terms, which can trigger force-placed insurance at a much higher rate.

 What Does Comprehensive Coverage Pay For?

 Comprehensive coverage pays for damage from events other than a collision.
-For a stored vehicle, that means theft, fire, falling objects, hail, flooding, building collapse and vandalism.
-You pay the deductible and your insurer covers the rest up to your car's actual cash value.
+For a stored vehicle, that includes theft, fire, falling objects, hail, flooding, building collapse and vandalism.
+You pay the deductible; your insurer covers the rest up to the car's actual cash value.

 Event